10 Steps to Clean Up Your Diet for a Healthier Life

 - Choose healthy fats.
 Not all fats are created equal.
 Butter is better than margarine.
 Olive and coconut oils are better than vegetable oils.
 Try to take all of the unhealthy trans fats out of your diet.

 Cooking your own foods from scratch will drastically change your health.
-I challenge you to change your eating habits this New Year and I promise you it will change your life!
+I challenge you to change your eating habits this New Year and I promise you if you clean up your diet, it will change your life!